Developmental Malformations

 •The antiphospholipid antibody titer should be moderate or high on repeated testing. |

 Vascular thrombosis.
-Evidence of arterial or venous or small vessel thrombosis in vascular beds of any tissue or organ.
-Diagnostic imaging or histopathology should confirm this.
-The histopathology should reveal evidence of thrombosis in the absence of significant inflammation of the vessel wall.
+Clinical evidence of arterial, venous, or small-vessel thrombosis in vascular beds of any tissue or organ should be confirmed by diagnostic imaging or histopathology.
+Histopathology should reveal evidence of thrombosis in the absence of significant inflammation of the vessel wall.

 • Any fetal loss at or after 10 weeks of pregnancy with normal fetal morphology. | |